 House sparrows congregate in large flocks to feed and roost, and bird colonies may be made up of several family flocks.
 They generally forage on the ground, hopping and scratching with their feet, or in trees and bushes while looking for insects.
 These birds may become aggressive toward other birds feeding nearby and are bold around humans.

 Being so used to humans has made house sparrows resourceful in finding unique food supplies.
 They have been seen inspecting car grills for insects, and will feed on farms searching for spilled seed and grain, even picking through piles of horse or cow dung.
 They will also visit compost piles and other unique options when looking for food.

+House sparrows are generally monogamous and will build bulky nests in roof crevices, nesting boxes and natural tree cavities, or they may chase other birds out of nests.
 The nest is usually composed of grass, twigs, straw, weeds, feathers and similar material, and the oval-shaped eggs are light green or bluish with small dark dots.
 The female will incubate a brood of 4-6 eggs for 14-18 days, then both parents will regurgitate food for the nestlings for 14-18 days until they leave the nest.
 Depending on the climate, mated house sparrow pairs may raise 2-3 broods per year.

 Attracting House Sparrows:

 For many backyard birders, the challenge is not attracting house sparrows, but rather keeping them away because they are so abundant and aggressive.
 House sparrows will easily come to either platform or hopper feeders offering mixed seed, sunflower seeds or cracked corn, and they frequently nest along the eaves of houses.